-HPA 499/LER497, Human Resource Management and Healthcare in a Social Welfare Context: The Swedish Experience will be offered as an embedded program at Jönköping University in Sweden.
+HPA 499/LER403, Human Resource Management and Healthcare in a Social Welfare Context: The Swedish Experience will be offered as an embedded program at Jönköping University in Sweden.
 The embedded program will be a Maymester course with two credits being offered during the spring and one credit for the study tour.
-The dates for the course are May 10-20, 2017.
-However, students will need to make travel arrangements so that they arrive on Wednesday, May 10 and depart on May 21.
-The course ends on May 20.
+The dates for the course are May 9-19, 2018.
+However, students will need to make travel arrangements so that they arrive on Wednesday, May 9 and depart on May 20.
+The course ends on May 19.
 The Learning Objectives for this embedded program are for students to: 1) demonstrate knowledge of HRM applied in a range of organizations in a social welfare context; 2) Compare and contrast the institutional and cultural contexts of the U.S. and Sweden; and 3) Demonstrate intercultural competencies that can be applied throughout a later career life.

 On this trip, students will learn about Sweden culture and history as compared with USA and other cultures; Swedish social welfare business contexts; Traditions of HRM in Sweden and across Scandinavia; and preparing for the visit through etiquette, and background of the various sites.
 In addition, a trip to Stockholm is also planned.

 Applications for the trip are now being accepted.
 Please deposit your one-page statement on why you are interested in taking this class in Dr. Spokus’ mailbox located on the 6th Floor of the Ford Building.
-Once you have been accepted on the trip, you will need to enroll under HPA 499/LER 497: Human Resource Management in a Social Welfare Context: The Swedish Experience to obtain the two and then one credit course credits.
-The costs of the trip will soon be available.
-This cost does not include airfare.
-Most students obtain some type of support funding.
+Once you have been accepted on the trip, you will need to enroll under HPA 499/LER 403: Human Resource Management in a Social Welfare Context: The Swedish Experience to obtain the two and then one credit course credits.
+The costs of the trip can be discussed during individually appointments.
+In-country costs are paid by students as well as the cost for airfare.
+Students are encouraged to apply for the $1000 Commonwealth Scholarship which is based on financial need to help support their trip.
 Please visit http://hhd.psu.edu/cms/hpa/sweden#.